wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 ##### HiMem

-To use the high memory node within a batch job, add “--partition=himem” to your script.
+To use a high memory node within a batch job, add “--partition=himem” to your script.

 Below is an example batch script which calls the a high-memory node.
 This template can be followed when requesting the himem node on Lawrence: